Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: The proposed PSFA--EWC algorithm

 \subsection{Recursive Laplacian approximation of $P\left( \theta |{\cal M} _{i=1}^{K-1} \right)$}

 Consider the multimode PSFA process where data are collected sequentially with mode index $K=1,2,3, ...$.
 For the sake of notational simplicity, it is assumed in the sequel that the data ${\boldsymbol x_t}$ and corresponding slow features ${\boldsymbol y_t}$ start from $t=1$ at the beginning and end at $t=T_K$ of the $K$th mode.
-The proposed PSFA-EWC algorithm starts with solving an initial single mode model as $K=1$.
-It is initially assumed that an optimal parameter, denoted as $ \theta _{{\mathcal{M}_1}}^* $, has been obtained from the first mode $\mathcal{M}_1$ based on solving (\ref{log_PSFA}).
+The proposed PSFA--EWC algorithm starts with solving an initial single mode model as $K=1$.
+An optimal parameter, denoted as $ \theta _{{\mathcal{M}_1}}^* $, has been obtained from the first mode $\mathcal{M}_1$ based on solving \eqref{log-PSFA}.
 For later modes ($K \ge 2$), the monitoring model is updated recursively based on the data from $K$th mode and the current monitoring model before $K$, where EM is employed \cite{dempster1977maximum} to solve the optimization problem of maximizing $J(\theta)$ in Section \ref{sec3:2}.